coreboot/coreboot/Documentation/community/code_of_conduct.md

 Code of Conduct, you should notify the arbitration team with a concise description of your grievance.

+## Legal action

+Threatening or starting legal action against the project, sibling projects hosted on coreboot.org infrastructure, project or infrastructure maintainers leads to an immediate ban from coreboot.org and related systems.

+The ban can be reconsidered, but it's the default action because the people who pour lots of time and money into the projects aren't interested in seeing their resources used against them.

 ## Scope

 We expect all community participants (contributors, paid or otherwise;